-The free synthesizers featured on this page aren’t listed in any particular order.
-Every virtual instrument mentioned in the article has at least one outstanding feature that makes it better compared to other free synth plugins out there.
+The synthesizers featured on this page aren’t listed in any particular order.
+Every virtual instrument mentioned in the article has at least one outstanding feature that makes it better compared to other free synth VST plugins out there.

 A big THANK YOU goes to all BPB readers who helped us improve the article with their suggestions in the comments section.